WebDevBooster/Dvorak-Booster-Keyboard-Layout/README.md

 The Dvorak-Booster layout also makes it possible to type in any Latin-alphabet-based (European) language *without switching the keyboard layout*.
 Although Dvorak-Booster is not optimized for typing in those other languages primarily.

-By the way:

-### You DON'T need to buy a new keyboard!

-And you certainly don't need to put any stickers on your existing keyboard.

-Switching a computer keyboard is done via software and **you'll never need to look at the keyboard** because typing without looking at the keyboard is the whole point of **touch typing**.

-And the Dvorak-Booster keyboard layout is optimized for touch typing so well and makes touch typing so easy and pleasant that **you'll never want to look at the keyboard** when typing!

-So, in case you've been a slave of the computer keyboard until now i.e. forced to look at the keyboard when typing using just one or two fingers, the Dvorak-Booster layout will liberate you from that slavery within 5 days from now and typing will become unbelievably easy and fun for you.

-You'll also make much fewer typos/errors because with each key stroke you'll immediately see what you are typing.

-So, those 5 days (that you'll invest to master the Dvorak-Booster layout now) will pay dividends for the rest of your life!
-And if you are coming from the standard Dvorak or from the Programmer Dvorak layout, you'll only need to invest 2 or 3 days to **master "antigravity" while typing**.

 ## Table of Contents

 ### 1 Why